Meet Our Board

-The UCAN Board of Directors is comprised of a diverse group of dedicated individuals from the Greater Cincinnati community who share a commitment to animal welfare and to the UCAN mission.
+The UCAN Board is comprised of a diverse group of dedicated individuals from the Greater Cincinnati community who share a commitment to animal welfare and to the UCAN mission.

 Thomas J. Hattersley, Esq.

-Native Cincinnatians, Tom and Sharon live in Montgomery with an all-white cat named Tofu and a rescue Papillon named FIFA, affectionately: Fu and Fi.
+Native Cincinnatians, Tom and Sharon live in Montgomery with three rescue cats.

 Linda Richardson has served as an advocate and volunteer for various nonprofits that benefit animals and a healthy planet for over 35 years.
-She carried a vision of ending unnecessary euthanasia of healthy cats and dogs and realized her dream as the co-founder of the United Coalition for Animals (UCAN) in 2003.
+She carried a vision of ending unnecessary euthanasia of healthy cats and dogs and realized her dream as the co-founder of the UCAN in 2003.

 She had a working career with the Federal government in communications for 32 years.
 As a great grandmother she hopes to leave a legacy of helping to create a more enlightened and compassionate world for all.

 Her pet family includes 4 dogs and 2 cats.
 Her dogs include Rocket a Blonde Lab, Tipper a 3 Legged Sheltie, Annie a Havanese, and Archie also a Havanese.
 Her cats include Thelma and Louise.